hahacapital/BluePrintAssignment/README.md

 ```

 ## 2) Configure avalanchego
-The compose service uses `--config-file` plus a runtime `PUBLIC_IP` override.
+The compose service uses `--config-file=/config/config.json` plus a runtime `PUBLIC_IP` override.
 Export your reachable public IP before starting (required for staking):

 ```bash
 export PUBLIC_IP=54.193.165.179  # replace with your host's public IP
 ```

 If you prefer a static configuration file, you can also set `"public-ip"` inside `config/config.json`, but the `PUBLIC_IP` environment variable will take precedence.
+If you change the network or staking port in the config, wipe old data with `docker compose down --volumes && rm -rf data` to avoid mixing incompatible state.

 ## 3) Start the node
 ```bash